EightBitBanger/FrameEngineGamework/README.md

 extern PhysicsSystem     Physics;
 extern InputSystem       Input;
 ```

 ## Application entry point
 You must provide the framework with the functions "Start()" and "Run()".
 These functions will act as an entry point for your application.

-Start is used to load and initiate resources and to setup the render scene.
 ```c++
 void Start() {
     // Load resources